Cooully History, Family Crest & Coats of Arms

 Early History of the Cooully family

 This web page shows only a small excerpt of our Cooully research.
-Another 299 words (21 lines of text) covering the years 1513, 1560, 1554, 1633, 1695, 1633, 1585, 1637, 1621, 1674, 1648, 1700, 1698, 1699, 1685, 1723 and 1723 are included under the topic Early Cooully History in all our PDF Extended History products and printed products wherever possible.
+Another 150 words (11 lines of text) covering the years 1513, 1560, 1554, 1633, 1695, 1633, 1585, 1637, 1621, 1674, 1648, 1700, 1698, 1699, 1685, 1723 and 1723 are included under the topic Early Cooully History in all our PDF Extended History products and printed products wherever possible.

 Cooully Spelling Variations

 Cooully has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Cooully have been found, including Colly, Colley, Collie, Caullie, Caulley, Caully, Coully, Coulley and many more.

 Early Notables of the Cooully family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Cooully Notables in all our PDF Extended History products and printed products wherever possible.
+Another 30 words (2 lines of text) are included under the topic Early Cooully Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cooully family to Ireland

 Some of the Cooully family moved to Ireland, but this topic is not covered in this excerpt.

 Another 111 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.